 In every year between 1998 and 2002 (the last full year reported), the U.S. industry's share of the U.S. market of the subject products has declined, while import market share has increased.
-China's share of the U.S. market has remained relatively stable, owing to the existence of import quotas on the subject products.
+China's share of the U.S. market has also increased somewhat, despite existence of import quotas on the subject products.